Chromosome: History and analysis techniques

 It took until 1954 before the human diploid number was confirmed as 46.
 Considering the techniques of Winiwarter and Painter, their results were quite remarkable.
 Chimpanzees, the closest living relatives to modern humans, have 48 chromosomes as do the other great apes: in humans two chromosomes fused to form chromosome 2.

 Aberrations

-Chromosomal aberrations are disruptions in the normal chromosomal content of a cell and are a major cause of genetic conditions in humans, such as Down syndrome, although most aberrations have little to no effect.
+Chromosomal aberrations are disruptions in the normal chromosomal content of a cell.
+They can cause genetic conditions in humans, such as Down syndrome, although most aberrations have little to no effect.
 Some chromosome abnormalities do not cause disease in carriers, such as translocations, or chromosomal inversions, although they may lead to a higher chance of bearing a child with a chromosome disorder.
 Abnormal numbers of chromosomes or chromosome sets, called aneuploidy, may be lethal or may give rise to genetic disorders.
 Genetic counseling is offered for families that may carry a chromosome rearrangement.

 The gain or loss of DNA from chromosomes can lead to a variety of genetic disorders.
 Human examples include: